-- The Adult Screening Tool includes screening questions that are intended to elicit information about the following: - Safety: information about whether the member needs immediate attention and the reason(s) a member is seeking services. - Clinical Experiences: information about whether the member is currently receiving treatment, if they have sought treatment in the past, and their current or past use of prescription mental health medications. - Life Circumstances: information about challenges the member may be experiencing related to school, work, relationships, housing, or other circumstances. - Risk: information about suicidality, self-harm, emergency treatment, and hospitalizations
+The Adult Screening Tool includes screening questions that are intended to elicit information about the following:

+- a.
+Safety: information about whether the beneficiary needs immediate attention and the reason(s) a beneficiary is seeking services. - b.
+Clinical Experiences: information about whether the beneficiary is currently receiving treatment, if they have sought treatment in the past, and their current or past use of prescription mental health medications. - c.
+Life Circumstances: information about challenges the beneficiary may be experiencing related to school, work, relationships, housing, or other circumstances. - d.
+Risk: information about suicidality, self-harm, emergency treatment, and hospitalizations\

-- If the member responds affirmatively to the question related to suicidality, the BHP must immediately coordinate referral to an BHP provider (county-operated or contracted) for further clinical evaluation of suicidality after the screening is complete. - Referral coordination should include sharing the completed Adult Screening Tool and follow up to ensure an evaluation was rendered.
-The referral and subsequent evaluation may or may not impact the mental health system referral generated by the screening score. - The Adult Screening Tool also includes questions related to substance use disorder (SUD).
-If a member responds affirmatively to these SUD questions, they shall be offered a referral to the county behavioral health plan for SUD assessment.
-The member may decline this referral without impact to their mental health delivery system referral.
+\If the beneficiary responds affirmatively to the question related to suicidality, the MHP must immediately coordinate referral to an MHP provider (county-operated or contracted) for further clinical evaluation of suicidality after the screening is complete.
+Referral coordination should include sharing the completed Adult Screening Tool and follow up to ensure an evaluation was rendered.
+The referral and subsequent evaluation may or may not impact the mental health system referral generated by the screening score.

+The Adult Screening Tool also includes questions related to substance use disorder (SUD).
+If a beneficiary responds affirmatively to these SUD questions, they shall be offered a referral to the county behavioral health plan for SUD assessment.
+The beneficiary may decline this referral without impact to their mental health delivery system referral.